srest2021/atclean/README.md

 - Number of measurements clipped > 4 (to change, set field `[controls_cut]` `Ngood_min`)
 </details>

-Note that this cut may not greatly affect certain SNe depending on the quality of the light curve.
-Its main purpose is to account for inconsistent flux in the case of systematic interference from bright objects, etc. that also affect the area around the SN.
-Therefore, normal SN light curves will usually see <1%-2% of data flagged as bad in this cut.

 #### ATLAS template change correction (`-t`)
 We take into account ATLAS's periodic replacement of the difference image reference templates, which may cause step discontinuities in flux.
 Two template changes have been recorded at MJDs 58417 and 58882.
 More information can be found [here](https://fallingstar-data.com/forcedphot/faq/).